mootools/mootools-core/Docs/Request/Request.md

 ### Arguments:

-1. options - (object, optional) the Ajax options. if passed in will generate a new instance.
+1. options - (object, optional) The Request options.
+If passed, this method will generate a new instance of the Request class.

 ### Returns:

-* (object) the Ajax instance
+* (object) The Request instance.

 ### Example:

 	el.get('send', {method: 'get'});
 	el.send();

-	el.get('send'); //the Ajax instance
+	el.get('send'); //the Request instance

 Element Method: send {#Element:send}
 ------------------------------------

-Sends a form with an Ajax request.
+Sends a form with an HTML request.

 ### Syntax: